Current Environment: Production

 What is this study about?
 This study is investigating how children process sensory input from their environment.

 What does study participation involve?
 This study involves one visit to the lab that will last three to four hours.
 The visit will include your child participating in some play-based testing, like interaction with toys, thinking games, and engaging with sights, sounds, and textures.
 We use EEG, a safe, non-intrusive test which involves the child wearing a damp cap of stretchy sponges on their head to measure their brain activity.
 You will also be asked to complete some questionnaires about your child’s medical history and development.
-We provide free parking and a small payment for participating.
+We provide free parking, a small gift for your child, and payment for participating.

 Treatment studies